hannenz/todo/README.md

 ```
 ## Use

-After `todo` has been prperly installed it is available from the applications menu (`slingshot`).
+After `todo` has been properly installed it is available from the applications menu (`slingshot`).
 Alternatively launch todo from the command line.
 Open up a terminal window and type

 ```
 $ todo [file]